getporter/porter/docs/content/contribute/tutorial.md

 That verifies your change but let's also run the [unit tests] and [end-to-end] tests to make sure there aren't any regressions.

+> In MacOS Monterey, port 5000 is already in use blocking `mage testSmoke` from running properly.
+To free port 5000, uncheck `AirPlay Receiver` in Sharing under System Preferences.

 ```
 make test-unit
 mage testSmoke